UKParlDataSheets/UKParlDataSheets-Scripts/README.md

 Make a zip file of all *.py files and upload.

+(Note as AWS Lambda already comes with boto3 pre-installed, we don't need to do anything special to install that.)

 Configure Runtime: Python 2.7, Handler: lambda_function.lambda_handler

 Set up a trigger to run the task on a regular basis.